 Don’t panic.
-With all the planning in the world, it’s easy to get caught up in the excitement of Clearing and Adjustment, and realise you’ve made a mistake after you accept an offer.
+With all the planning in the world, it’s easy to get caught up in the excitement of Clearing and realise you’ve made a mistake after you accept an offer.

 If you’re unhappy with your choice, get in touch with the university admissions team or UCAS to work out your best next steps.
 It’s so important that you make the right decision for you - no one will be disappointed if you change your mind, and you don’t have to live with your choice if you feel it was the wrong one.